Frequently Asked Questions

 No racing license is required.
 You need a valid driver’s license, an active ChampCar membership,

-and you’ll attend the Novice/driver meeting at your first event.
+and you will attend the Novice/driver meeting at your first event.
 Read the BCCR and be comfortable with

 multi-flag procedures and pit safety before you arrive.